 But the Wandjina saw the people on a wide flat near the spring at Tunbai.
 They moved to the top of one of the hills which surround this flat and Wodjin, by stroking his beard, was able to bring heavy rain and floods.
 The Wandjina divided into two parties and attacked in a pincer movement from the top of the hill.
 Meanwhile, the Brolgas (birds) had been dancing on the wet ground and had turned it into a bog.
 The Wandjina drove the people into the boggy water, where they drowned.
 The people tried to fight back, but they were unable to harm the Wandjina. he boys who had injured the bird were very frightened by the fight, the rain and lightning, and escaped to a large boab tree with a split in it, where they decided to hide.
 But the tree was really a Wandjina and no sooner were the boys inside than it closed on them and crushed them.
 The Wandjina, having achieved their aim and revenged the injuries done to the owl, were now able to disperse around the country.

 The earliest claim to the discovery of Australia by Europeans was made by a French sailor from Normandy named Jean Binot Paulmier De Gonneville, who claimed that, during a two year voyage of discovery with the intent of finding an ocean route from Europe to the East Indies, he landed on the shores of the Southland early in 1504.
-In his paper on "Early Voyages to Terra Australis," printed in 1861, British Admiral Burney, and the eminent English geographer, Mr. Major, told of De Gonneville's voyage but dismissed his claim, stating instead that the country De Gonneville's described was the island of Madagascar.
-This opinion has been generally entertained by navigators and historians ever since, though others have argued he landed in Brazil (Brazilians celebrated the 500th anniversary of his arrival on their shores in 2004 at Carnivale), however there is much evidence to suggest that De Gonneville might well have reached Australia's shore, and this includes descriptions of rock art resembling the Wandjina.
+In his paper on “Early Voyages to Terra Australis,” printed in 1861, British Admiral Burney, and the eminent English geographer, Mr. Major, told of De Gonneville’s voyage but dismissed his claim, stating instead that the country De Gonneville’s described was the island of Madagascar.
+This opinion has been generally entertained by navigators and historians ever since, though others have argued he landed in Brazil (Brazilians celebrated the 500th anniversary of his arrival on their shores in 2004 at Carnivale), however there is much evidence to suggest that De Gonneville might well have reached Australia’s shore.

 After having rounded the Cape of Good Hope he was assailed by tempestuous weather and driven into calm latitudes.
 After a tedious spell of calm weather, want of water forced him to make for the first land he could sight.
 The flight of some birds coming from the south caused him to run a course to the southward, and after a few days’ sail he landed on the coast of a large territory at the mouth of a wide river.
 There he remained for six months repairing his vessel and making exploratory excursions into the hinterland, establishing contact and maintaining good relations with the inhabitants during his stay.
 These included a tribe of light skinned people.
 He left this great Austral Land, to which he gave the name of “Southern Indies,” on 3rd July, 1504, taking with him two of the natives, one of whom was the son of the chief of the people among whom he had resided.